-23 Oct Change Management Advice for Retail Multiunit Managers
+Change Leadership Advice for Retail Multiunit and Store Support Leaders

 Dealing with constant change has always been part of the job in retail, but that doesn’t mean it’s easy.
 Even tougher: successfully leading others through change.

-District and regional managers know this all too well.
+District, regional, and other multiunit managers know this all too well.
+So do the merchant and store support leaders working in HQ and DC locations.
 Leading change requires getting people’s commitment to fully support a new strategy or initiative while also navigating negative reactions and other interpersonal dynamics that can demotivate staff and potentially sabotage the effort altogether.